 Foam Structure Analysis

 The Foam Structure Analysis module of VGSTUDIO MAX allows the segmentation of CT data intotopologically disconnected components which can be visualized and statistically analyzed.
-Asignificant case of application for this kind of analysis is the structural analysis of foams.
+The structural analysis of foams represents a significant example of application of this kind of analysis.
 As acommon feature, all foams exhibit a cellular structure realized by a solid or liquid medium whichembeds gas-filled cavities.
 These cavities typically occupy a large volume fraction of the foamand may either be completely surrounded by material or - as in the case of open-cell foams - belinked to adjacent cells.
 Another type of cellular structure which may also be targeted by thefoam structure analysis consists of typically densely packed objects of a solid material whichare immersed in a background medium like air.
 Real-world examples of these structures are fillmaterials, loose sediments, or drill samples.